Argotec

-Argotec is an Italian aerospace engineering company, founded in 2008 in Turin, Italy by David Avino, with offices in Maryland and Florida, USA and operations at EAC in Cologne, Germany.
-The company is engaged in the production of small satellites (up to 200 kg) and the development of engineering solutions aimed at supporting the comfort of astronauts in orbit.
+Argotec is an Italian aerospace engineering company founded in 2008 in Turin, Italy by David Avino.
+The company operates offices in Maryland and Florida (United States), as well as at the European Astronaut Centre (EAC) in Cologne, Germany.
+Argotec specialises in the development and production of small satellites (up to 200 kg) and engineering solutions designed to improve the comfort of astronauts in orbit.

 History

-Initially, Argotec's activity focused on providing services for Space, particularly by creating meals for astronauts on the International Space Station.
+Argotec initially focused on providing services for space missions, particularly through the development of specialised food systems for astronauts aboard the International Space Station (ISS).

-Soon, however, its focus shifted to the actual production of microsatellites for Space.

-The turning point was ISSPresso, the first coffee machine designed for Space, which Argotec developed for Lavazza and launched to the ISS in 2015.
+The company subsequently shifted its core activities toward the design and production of microsatellites.
+A notable milestone was the development of ISSpresso, the first espresso coffee machine designed for use in microgravity.
+Created in collaboration with Lavazza, the machine was delivered to the ISS in 2015.

-Since then, the company has transformed its activities, concentrating on its primary areas of expertise: the production of small satellites and comfort solutions for astronauts, explorers, and future space tourists.
+Following this project, Argotec consolidated its activities around two main areas: small satellite manufacturing and the development of comfort solutions for astronauts, explorers, and prospective space tourists.

-In the field of small satellites, Argotec has participated in two NASA missions with two microsatellites.
+In the field of small satellites, Argotec has contributed to two NASA missions involving microsatellites.

-The first, in terms of mission completion, was the DART (Double Asteroid Redirection Test) mission, which took place on September 27, 2022.
-Onboard was a single satellite, LICIACube, built by Argotec, which captured images of the impact between the DART probe and the asteroid Dimorphos.
+The first mission, in terms of completion, was the Double Asteroid Redirection Test (DART), which took place on 27 September 2022.
+Argotec developed LICIACube, a microsatellite deployed during the mission to capture images of the impact between the DART spacecraft and the asteroid Dimorphos.

-From an engineering perspective, LICIACube is a satellite based on the HAWK platform, measuring 30x20x10 centimeters.
-It is equipped with two optical instruments capable of taking photographs and providing data to the onboard computer, enabling the satellite to navigate fully autonomously.
-During the impact, the mission was managed by artificial intelligence.
-Argotec engineers regained control of the satellite from the Control Room in Turin once the impact occurred.
+LICIACube is based on the HAWK platform and measures approximately 30 × 20 × 10 cm.
+It is equipped with two optical instruments capable of acquiring images and processing data onboard, enabling fully autonomous navigation.
+During the impact phase, operations were managed through artificial intelligence, with control later re-established by Argotec engineers from the company’s control room in Turin.

-The other mission, named ArgoMoon, flew aboard NASA's Artemis 1 mission.
-ArgoMoon was the only European satellite among the 10 selected by the American agency.

-During its mission, it captured images of Earth and the Moon.
-The satellite was very similar to LICIACube and was based on the same platform.
+Argotec also developed ArgoMoon, which flew aboard NASA’s Artemis 1 mission.
+ArgoMoon was the only European satellite among the ten CubeSats selected for the mission.
+It captured images of both Earth and the Moon and was based on a platform similar to that of LICIACube.

-Thanks to these two missions, Argotec was the only company in the world in 2022 to have two small satellites simultaneously operating in deep space.
-Additionally, the LICIACube mission was awarded the 2023 Mission of the Year by the prestigious AIAA (American Institute for Aeronautics and Astronautics).
+In 2022, Argotec became the only company to have two small satellites simultaneously operating in deep space.
+The LICIACube mission was subsequently awarded the 2023 Mission of the Year by the American Institute for Aeronautics and Astronautics (AIAA).

-In December 2022, Argotec signed a contract to produce the first batch of 10 satellites for IRIDE, an Earth Observation constellation promoted by the Italian government and funded through PNRR (Italy’s National Recovery and Resilience Plan).
+In December 2022, Argotec signed a contract to manufacture the first batch of ten satellites for IRIDE, an Earth observation constellation promoted by the Italian government and funded through the National Recovery and Resilience Plan (PNRR).

-Argotec is also working on ANDROMEDA, a lunar constellation consisting of 24 satellites aiming to ensure highly efficient communication across the lunar surface, as well as between Earth and the Moon—and, one day, between Earth and Mars.
+The company is also involved in the development of ANDROMEDA, a planned lunar satellite constellation consisting of 24 spacecraft intended to provide communication services across the lunar surface and between Earth and the Moon, with potential future applications for Mars missions.

-Other notable projects include Lumio, which focuses on studying meteoritic activity on the Moon, and Henon, a satellite designed to forecast solar storms in a DRO (Distant Retrograde Orbit).
+Additional projects include Lumio, focused on monitoring meteoroid impacts on the Moon, and HENON, a satellite designed to forecast solar storms from a Distant retrograde orbit.